justahuman1/i3-grid/README.md

 ## Recently Added

-- Hide all scratch pads with one action
+- Hide all scratch pads with one action (and filter floating windows)
 - Transform all windows in the current screen with a single command (`all` flag)
 - Dynamic monitor sizing (xrandr parsing)